 What about personal hygiene?

 While dancing in crowded venues it is easy to get sweaty.
 Most dancers bring an extra shirt or two to change into as the night goes on as dancing with someone who has sweated through their clothing is unpleasant.
 Also consider bringing deodorant and breath mints to stave off personal odors.
 If someone is particularly smelly, speak to one of the instructors or staff and they will delicately approach the issue with the person.

 How can I practice once I’ve started class?

 We have created videos of the material covered in class here to help make it easier to remember.
 The best way to improve is to get out dancing as soon as possible!
-Either stick around and dance with your fellow students or our Dance Ambassadors after class on Monday, or come to one of our Thursday Swing Labs for extra attention.
+Stick around and dance with your fellow students or our Dance Ambassadors after class.

 Do you offer private lessons?

 We currently do not have any availability for new private lessons.

 Any suggestions for Swing songs to listen and practice to?

 We have a Spotify list of music that’s great for practicing on our music page.